Unboxed-Software/solana-course/content/transfer-fee.md

 That's it!
 We have successfully created a mint with a transfer fee.
 If you get stuck at any point, you can find the working code in the `solution` branch of [this repository](https://github.com/Unboxed-Software/solana-lab-transfer-fee/tree/solution).

 ### Challenge
-NCreate a transfer fee enabled mint and transfer some tokens with different decimals, fee transfer points and max fees.
+Create a transfer fee enabled mint and transfer some tokens with different decimals, fee transfer points and max fees.